rcasanovan/iMusic/README.md

 * Realm migration process: It would be nice to add a process to migrate the realm database to a new model (just in case you need to add a new field into the database).
 * Localizable strings files: I didn't add localizable strings files.
 * Update the managers: I implemented the managers using singletons.
 The best option should be to remove the singletons in order to use dependency injections (to improve the testing).
+* Manage the UISlider: For this version the UISlider in track detail view has the user interaction enable in "false".
+It would be nice to allow the user to manage the slider.

 ## Programming languages && Development tools